glycerine/tmframe/README.md

        user defined extensions.
 The Q-BIT tells you which namespace is in use.

-       Also there are two pre-defined user-defined types:

-       0 => zero value payload.
-UCOUNT must also be 0.
+  EVTNUM => this is the concatenation of Q-BIT and UTYPE.

+       Putting the Q-BIT and UTYPE together, we get a 21-bit signed integer capable of expressing
+       values in the range [-(2^20), (2^20)-1].
+We will refer to 21-bit signed integer as the EVTNUM value.

+       There is one pre-defined user-defined event number.
+       The one pre-defined user EVTNUM value is:

-       1 => error message string in utf8 follows.
+       -1 => an error message string in utf8 follows.

-       Any custom user-defined types added by the user will therefore start at 2.
-The largest usable UTYPE is the 2^20 value; so over one million enumerated user defined event types are supported.
+       Any custom user-defined types added by the user will therefore start at EVTNUM = -2.
+The last usable EVTNUM is the -1 * (2^20) value; so over one million user defined event types are available.

-       System defined UTYPE values as of this writing are:
+       System defined EVTNUM values as of this writing are:

        0 => this is also a zero value payload.
 The corresponding UCOUNT must also be 0.
 There are no other words